fluxninja/aperture/docs/content/sdk/python/manual.md

 </Tabs>
 ```

-The above code snippets is making `start_flow` calls to Aperture.
+The above code snippet is making `start_flow` calls to Aperture.
 For this call,
 it is important to specify the control point (`AwesomeFeature` in the example)
 and `FlowParams` that will be aligned with the policy created in Aperture Cloud.
 For each flow that is started, a `should_run` decision is made, determining